thomasdelmoro21/dla_laboratories/Lab1/README.md

 ## Exercise 1 - MLP and Convolutional Neural Networks
 Firstly, we implement a simple MLP to classify a very easy dataset like MNIST.
 Then, we observe the difference in terms of performances with a CNN, both on MNIST and CIFAR-10.
 Finally, we implement a ResNet architecture and compare its performances with the previous models.
+For every experiment, the training is performed with an early stopping technique based on the validation loss, so the curves displayed could be shorter than the maximum number of epochs.

 ### MLP vs CNN
  MNIST |   CIFAR10 |